Ethiopia – Dec 21-Jan 7, 2023

 1. People are trying to ship their vehicles from or to any East African port to Saudi Arabia – a ferry from Port Sudan to Jeddah to ship by container to Mombasa.
 Cost €3600 all charges included.

-2. Ministry of Tourism may allow you to work with a local tour operator to get give letters granting passage to pass through each region to the customs.
+2. The Ministry of Tourism may allow you to work with a local tour operator to give letters granting passage to pass through each region to customs.
 The local tour operator is responsible for the vehicle, thus waiving the payment.
 Start with a letter from the Ethiopian Tour Guides.
 Paying a tour guide cost depends on where you go and what you barter but $150 to $40/day for the guide/tour agency for taking responsibility of the car.
 To see more of Ethiopia it would be 12-15 days or around $1200-1500.

 OBSERVATIONS on ETHIOPIA

 2. Cost.
 Relatively cheap.
-The hostel I am staying in is $8 for a dorm room, $12 for a private but with no BF.
+The hostel I am staying in is $8 for a dorm room, and $12 for a private but with no BF.
 Food is inexpensive.

 4. Stores.
 There are no large shopping malls.
 AA has two large markets typical of African markets with few products of interest to foreigners.
 Mercato is pure bedlam and stretches for blocks – finding the actual market is confusing.
-Products are sold all together – one area for shoes, women’s clothing, housewear, jewelry, carpet, luggage, drapery.
+Products are sold all together – one area for shoes, women’s clothing, housewear, jewelry, carpet, luggage, and drapery.

 Clothing stores have a huge number of mannikens outside.

 5. Transportation.
-Besides taxis, most locals travel in very cheap share vans (10-30 cents per ride depending on distance.
+Besides taxis, most locals travel in cheap share vans (10-30 cents per ride depending on distance.
 They travel fixed routes – I follow Google Maps and get off when they turn off your route and then find another van.
-Sometimes rides last a few hundred yards, sometimes 5+ kms.
-Unlike other places, they congregate at turn-around points – take the front van as they leave only when full and they really cram people in.
+Sometimes rides last a few hundred yards, sometimes 5+ km.
+Unlike other places, they congregate at turn-around points – take the front van as they leave only when full and they cram people in.

 I haven’t been able to figure out the buses and didn’t take one.
 I walk a lot.